deluges 1 of 2

 Noun

-State officials and supporters of the project have said the tunnel would modernize the state’s water system for more severe droughts and deluges with climate change, and would withstand sea level rise and the risks of a major earthquake in the region.
-Ian James, Los Angeles Times, 8 Jan.
-2026 As the name implies, a climate-resilient garden can handle droughts, deluges, and other weather extremes without lasting damage.
+Newsom and other supporters have said the tunnel would protect the state’s water system as climate change intensifies severe droughts and deluges.
+Ian James, Los Angeles Times, 8 May 2026 As the name implies, a climate-resilient garden can handle droughts, deluges, and other weather extremes without lasting damage.
 Mike Irvine, Better Homes & Gardens, 5 Oct.
 2025 And the Keys are not looking like an outdoor paradise, except for ducks, given its even odds for afternoon deluges, according to the weather service.
 Howard Cohen, Miami Herald, 5 Sep.
 2025 Local police officer Imtiaz Khan, who narrowly escaped the deluges, said floodwaters carrying hundreds of boulders struck and flattened homes within minutes.
 Muhammad Sajjad, Chicago Tribune, 16 Aug.
 2025 Steubing said floodplain managers need more dynamic tools that depict different flooding scenarios — like fast-falling deluges that blanket small areas, and less rapid but persistent storms that last days.
 Evan Bush, NBC news, 12 Aug.
 2025

 Recent Examples of Synonyms for deluges